 Foremost, let’s get down to the greatest of pianos, the acoustic piano.
 Acoustic pianos are typically the best pianos regarding sound and performance.
 It’s the kind of pianos you see in classic films and grand competitions.
 It’s a piano fit for the Mozarts and the Beethovens of the piano world.
 An acoustic piano has two variations.
 These are the grand and upright pianos.

 The two main differences between these two are its frame and strings.
-Grand pianos have horizontal strings which extend to the keyboard.
+Grand pianos have horizontal strings that extend to the keyboard.
 It relies on gravity when it comes to its strings’ mechanism.
 The sheer size of this piano makes it the best-sounding piano.
 This is because it greatly reduces inharmonicity between the strings.
 Unfortunately, this piano is the most expensive and least convenient.

 On the other hand, the upright piano has a vertical frame with vertical strings.
 This makes it more compact and also less expensive.
 It’s a piano usually used in churches and other worship places.